martinbra/pyphoon/README.md

 By default the number of lines is 30 and the date is today.

-The Moon is (at the moment) shown only for the northern hemisphere.
+The Moon can be shown as seen from both the northern (default) and southern hemisphere.

 Supported dateformats: